Saint-Denis, Réunion: Urban expansion (1940s–1970s)

 In 1956 was begun the construction of a major road linking Saint-Denis and La Possession (and from there the seaport of Réunion and the western coast of the island), bypassing the big lava flow which had always impeded communications between Saint-Denis and the western coast of the island.
-Only a slow railway line built in 1878-1881 in a tunnel under the lava flow and a narrow, winding road climbing the lava flow existed until then, which hindered the economic development of Saint-Denis.
+Only a slow railway line built in 1878–1881 in a tunnel under the lava flow and a narrow, winding road climbing the lava flow existed until then, which hindered the economic development of Saint-Denis.
 The new road, built at the bottom of the cliffs almost at sea-level, took 7 years to complete and was opened to traffic in 1963.
 It was later enlarged as a 4-lane expressway between 1973 and 1976.

 In 1957, a large modern hospital was opened in Saint-Denis, the Centre hospitalier Félix-Guyon, one of the results of the transformation of the colony into an overseas department in 1946.

 The 1959 French municipal elections were once again marked by political violence in Réunion.
-In Saint-Denis, on election day (March 15, 1959), a young Communist militant was shot and killed by a Gaullist militant, and another Communist militant was severally injured by the same gunman.
+In Saint-Denis, on election day (15 March 1959), a young Communist militant was shot and killed by a Gaullist militant, and another Communist militant was severely injured by the same gunman.
 Paul Vergès, who was the Communist candidate to become mayor of Saint-Denis, was beaten by Gendarmerie forces during clashes in the streets and left unconscious on the pavement.
 The Gaullist candidate, Gabriel Macé, was declared winner of the election, but the Communists accused the authorities of electoral fraud.
 This pushed Vergès to secede from the French Communist Party two months later and found the Communist Party of Réunion, which then campaigned for more autonomy from France.
 Yet in July 1959, Charles de Gaulle, president of France, received a warm welcome on his arrival to Saint-Denis, the first visit by a French head of state since the foundation of the city.